Historic Demographic Shifts In Italy Mean A Buying Opportunity For You And Me

 Buy a place with some land—easy to find and right now one of Europe’s great bargains—and you could even grow much of your own food.

 Of course, to be successful in that kind of lifestyle, you’ll need to learn to speak Italian.
-Even most of the staff at the hotel where we held our event last week didn’t speak English.
+Even most of the staff at hotels won’t speak English.
 You can certainly find service providers in the area who do, but, day to day in this part of Italy, you’ll be speaking Italian.

 Day to day you’ll also be in the middle of one of the world’s oldest active civilizations, meaning history abounds.
 You could spend your time exploring nearby villages or take short trips to Rome or Venice… or, in season, the ferry across the Adriatic to Croatia…